odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile13.gif
    :align: center
+   :alt: Steps to add a new CAF on sequences.

 As a result, the sequence color changes to black and the column Next number and quantity